jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

   (b) in accordance with section 102G(2)﻿(b) or regulations made under this Act.
 (5) In this section and in section 102C, specified materials means those documents or records specified in regulations made under this Act as materials to which this section applies.

-## Part 4 — Disputed elections and polls
+## Part 4 — Recounts and inquiries

 **Recount of votes cast at election**

-### 90 Application for recount
+### 90 Application by candidate for recount
-(1) If any candidate has reason to believe that the public declaration by the electoral officer of the number of votes received by any candidate is incorrect, and that on a recount of those votes the first-mentioned candidate might be elected, he or she may, within 3 days after the public declaration, apply to a District Court Judge for a recount of the votes.
+(1) If any candidate has reason to believe that the public declaration by the electoral officer of the number of votes received by any candidate is incorrect, and that on a recount of those votes the first-mentioned candidate might be elected, he or she may, within 3 working days after the public declaration, apply to a District Court Judge for a recount of the votes.
 (2) Every application for a recount must be accompanied by the prescribed deposit.
 (3) If the District Court Judge is satisfied that the applicant has reasonable grounds to believe that the declaration is incorrect and that on a recount the applicant might be elected, the District Court Judge must, as soon as practicable after receiving the application, and the deposit required by subsection (2),—
   (a) cause a recount of the votes to be made; and
   (b) give notice in writing to the electoral officer and to each of the candidates and to each scrutineer appointed under section 66 or section 91 of the time and place at which the recount will be made.

+### 90A Application by electoral officer for recount
+(1) An electoral officer must apply to a District Court Judge for a recount if— (a) an equal number of votes is received by 2 or more candidates in an election; and (b) the addition of 1 vote would entitle one of those candidates to be declared elected.
+(2) The application must be made as soon as practicable after all valid votes have been counted and before the official results are declared.
+(3) The District Court Judge must, as soon as practicable after receiving the application,— (a) cause a recount of the votes to be made; and
+  (b) give notice in writing to the electoral officer, each of the candidates, and each scrutineer appointed under section 66 or 91 of the time and place at which the recount will be made.

 ### 91 Scrutineers at recount
 (1) Each candidate may, by notice in writing, appoint 1 or more scrutineers for the recount, whether or not the candidate has already appointed 1 or more scrutineers under section 66.